 Bodies that won’t quit

 We usually focus on the question of whether life stops, not necessarily when does life stop.
-Sources suggests that death may be a more gradual process than previously thought.
+Sources suggest that death may be a more gradual process than previously thought.
 For instance, research has found that our cells work hard at keeping us alive – perhaps even after we die.
 According to a recent study in the journal Open Biology, animal cells continued to perform “gene expression” – which is the process necessary to build proteins that are vital for life – subsequent to the death of the animals in the study.
 This means that following brain death, these animal cells produced activity for several days; in some cases, this cell activity even increased after the animals had died.
-What’s more, the researchers in the study believe that their results extend to humans as well.
+What’s more, the researchers in the study believe that their results may extend to humans as well.
 Although the brain stops working, our bodies may still be alive after they are declared dead – and they make a huge effort to keep themselves that way.

 The Bottom Line: People’s lives will always continue in memory and in spirit, but from a physical standpoint, death may be the end of their journey.
 What do you think?
 Do you believe in some kind of afterlife?